 You’ll also want plenty of delicious snacks in the puppy’s crate before she comes home.
-That will show him his den is a seriously cool place to be.
+That will show her that her den is a seriously cool place to be.

 Make sure the puppy has fresh water any time she’s in the crate for more than an hour.

-Not all dogs love soft surfaces.
-If it’s hot or if your dog is a hot dog in general, he might push your nice bedding to the side.
-Don’t take offense … it’s his space and he can decorate any way that makes him feel comfortable.
+Not all puppies love soft surfaces.
+If it’s hot or if your puppy is a hot dog in general, she might push your nice bedding to the side.
+Don’t take offense … it’s her space and she can decorate any way that makes her feel comfortable.

 For the first few days, have the puppy’s crate wherever you are when you’re home.
 This will encourage her to hang out in her den without feeling lonely or isolated.